Umuzi-org/tech-department/content/projects/nodejs/_index.md

 ## Task 3: HTML template engine (Javascript templates, fetch, api)

-- Setup a sever within a third folder
-- Create a single page website which provide weather to visitors.
+Create a new express js project called weather station

+- create a new page on your site at the url `http://localhost:[YOUR_PORT]/weather`
-- The site should be similar to this [one](https://cdn-images-1.medium.com/max/1400/0*e-_dbhFTqw7WMHwg.png) , however you are required to used PUG as template and ES6
+- use the PUG template engine and ES6 to render a web page.
+The site should be similar to this [one](https://cdn-images-1.medium.com/max/1400/0*e-_dbhFTqw7WMHwg.png)
-- The site url to be served by entering the following url: localhost:8880/weather
+- Your web page should display real data.
+Do do so you will make use of the following JSON api:

+Note that when you submit this task, it should be in a new git repository.

 ### Resources